aws-samples/alphafold-protein-structure-prediction-with-frontend-app/README.md

 pcluster ssh --cluster-name hpccluster -i ~/.ssh/keypair-alphafold2.pem
 ```

-- Once you logged into the headnode of the ParallelCluster cluster, install the software (ColabFold or AlphaFold2).
+- Once you logged into the headnode of the ParallelCluster cluster, install the software of your preference (ColabFold or AlphaFold2).

 **NOTE**: The following commands include both for ColabFold and AlphaFold2.
 Choose the one you prefer.